 As a business working across a range of destinations for over twenty years, Eurostar has always had a strong sense of responsibility to the environment and the communities in which it operates.

-Since setting out to reduce its business CO2 emissions by 25% in 2012, Eurostar has been managing all its projects through Greenstone’s enterprise-level software.
+Since setting out to reduce its business CO2 emissions by 25% in 2012, Eurostar has been managing all its projects through Greenstone’s enterprise-level sustainability reporting software.
 This gives Eurostar an accurate baseline to work from and ensures that its measurement, tracking against targets, and reporting is robust.

 However, Eurostar needed to start looking beyond the impacts of its own business and wanted a clearer understanding of its supply chain as a way of managing risk and compliance.